Scam or No Scam? Examining Common Work-at-Home Schemes

 Multilevel Marketing or Direct Sales

 This is a tricky one in that multi-level marketing (MLM) taken to an extreme is essentially a pyramid scam.
-(Read more about the difference between and MLM and a pyramid scheme.)

 However, MLM is also the same form of business used in direct selling, which is not necessarily a scam at all.
 Legitimate companies, like Avon and Mary Kay, use multi-level marketing.
 Other less reputable direct sales companies sell questionable products, focus too much on recruitment or demand to large an initial investment, making them essentially pyramid schemes.
 You need to do a lot of research before you invest time and money into multi-level marketing.